stridecolossus/JOVE/doc/blog/part 2 - triangle demo/rendering.commands.md

  * Starts command buffer recording.
  * @param flags Flags
- * @throws IllegalStateException if this buffer is not ready for recording
- * @throws ServiceException if recording cannot be started */ public Buffer begin(VkCommandBufferUsageFlag... flags) {
+ * @throws IllegalStateException if this buffer is not ready for recording */ public Buffer begin(VkCommandBufferUsageFlag... flags) {
     // Check buffer can be recorded